-The prudential regulation adopted at the integrated level since the approval of the Basel 1 Directive, is essentially based upon the assumption that losses are expected to be covered with a bank's own funds.
+The prudential regulation adopted at integrated level since the approval of the Basel I Directive is essentially based on the assumption that losses are expected to be covered by a bank's own funds.

-In this chapter we explore the way that Italian regulators have designed their regulatory model within the European framework, from the Directive 1898/299, through Basel 2 and, finally to the Basel 3 proposal, which was enhanced in the CRD IV directive.

-Along with capital, the response to the crisis has created an emphasis to measure and manage liquidity risk with the adoption of two ratios, the liquidity coverage (LCR) and the net stable funding (NSFR).
-The last section of this chapter describes how the Italian regulator has exercised a number of alternatives that have changed the original requirements.
+In this chapter we explore the way Italian regulators designed their regulatory model within the European framework, from Directive 1898/299, through Basel II, to the Basel III proposal, which was enhanced in the CRD IV directive.
+Along with capital, the response to the crisis created an emphasis on measuring and managing liquidity risk by adoption of two ratios, liquidity coverage (LCR) and net stable funding (NSFR).
+The last section of this chapter describes how the Italian regulator exercised a number of alternatives that changed the original requirements.